 - Buy a copy of the ADEA Official Guide to Dental Schools.

-- Take advantage of the resources and information offered on GoDental.org.
+- Take advantage of the resources and information offered on ADEA GoDental website.

 - Watch for announcements about ADEA-sponsored recruitment events.

-You also can connect with other dental students via:
+You also can connect with other dental and predental students via:

 - American Student Dental Association